sagawritescode/ENDTwoPointOPhase1/Assignment5/README.md

 ### Other things we tried

-- We tried full augmentation (including test) and the data accuracy we got was  __45%__.
+- __Full data augmentation__: We tried full augmentation (including test) and the data accuracy we got was  __45%__.
 We read online whether to augment test data and found some controversial opinions.
-Decided not to submit this version
+Decided not to submit this version.
+Github link with colab and training logs for this trail : [link](https://github.com/kanchana-S/END_Assignment_5/blob/main/README.md)
 - Tried Optimiser Adagrad but no luck
 - Tried other models with RNN and GRU but gave similar accuracy